 Create a positive experience for your customers and they won’t forget you.
 Engage them in ways that speak to them personally and let them know that they aren’t just a number.

 You could attempt this with things like product demonstrations and direct marketing.
-This will speak to your potential customer in a way that creates the kind of response rates that you want to see from your advertising investments.
+This will speak to your potential customer in a way that creates the kind of response rates that you want to see from your marketing and advertising investments.

 As far as marketing goes, I would suggest setting a goal for yourself where you increase your marketing efforts by “x” percentage in order to try to get a specific amount of increased business.